 Start with a general brainstorming session to craft irresistible names for your food brand.
 Brainstorm memorable, attention-grabbing, and creative food business names that stand out from competitors.
 Use insights from market research as your upper and lower bounds during the session.

-• Brand Message Over Name: Ensure that the name aligns with the product’s message and adheres to the food naming best practices.
+- Brand Message Over Name: Ensure the name aligns with the product’s message and adheres to food-naming best practices.

 Once you’ve narrowed your list, consider trademarking and securing rights to protect your unique name and brand identity.
 It will protect your investment and reputation by preventing competitors from using a similar name or branding.
 Product naming conventions may also consider the emotional response that food names can evoke.